SNCF TGV La Poste: Services

 In 2009, La Poste reduced services from 8 to 6 daily round trips.

 On 21 March 2012 a demonstration freight train ran to London-St Pancras, but there was no follow-up.

 In mid-2015, La Poste ended TGV postal services, shifting mail services to swap bodies instead as part of a major logistics restructuring and expansion which the trainsets were not capable of handling.
 Additionally, the demand for fast overnight mail services has been decreasing in recent years.
-The final service was on 27 June 2015 between Cavaillon (Marseilles) and Charolais (Paris).
+The final service was on 27 June 2015 between Cavaillon (Marseille) and Charolais (Paris).
 La Poste originally was seeking a buyer for the fleet, however in December 2016 three trainsets were dismantled by SME (Société Métallurgique d'Épernay) leaving only a half spare trainset left.